Sinova/Collisions/README.md

 Lines
 ===============================================================================

-Creating lines is as simple as creating a single-sided polygon (i.e. a polygon with only two coordinate pairs).
+Creating a line is simply a matter of creating a single-sided polygon (i.e. a polygon with only two coordinate pairs).

 ```JavaScript
 const line = new Polygon(200, 5, [[-30, 0], [10, 20]]);